speedie1337/spmenu/docs/docs.md

 You can also configure the run launcher through editing `~/.config/spmenu/run/config` which is configured in shell syntax.

-## spmenu_desktop

-In addition to the aforementioned `spmenu_run`, the spmenu package also provides `spmenu_desktop` which instead of reading $PATH only lists out .desktop entries.
+In addition to the $PATH listing, spmenu_run also allows listing out and displaying .desktop entries.
+It does this in style, too by displaying the program icon.

-Unlike the regular run launcher though, spmenu_desktop supports displaying an icon for entries that use one.

-It can be configured through editing `~/.config/spmenu/desktop/config`.
+It can be configured through editing `~/.config/spmenu/run/config`.
 The configuration file can also be moved by setting `${XDG_CONFIG_HOME}`.

 ## spmenu commands